jgruberf5/container-demo-runner/README.md

 ## Command Line Client Scripting

 The repository also includes a command line web service client.
-To run the command line client from the repository directory run:
+To run the command line client from the repository `cli` directory run:

 ```bash
 pip3 install -r requirements.txt